 As you compare energy plans, you’ll notice that the options would either be fixed-rate or variable-rate.
 A fixed-rate means that the same energy rate per kilowatt-hour will be applied to your bill for the entire duration of your contract.
 On the other hand, a variable rate means that the energy rate changes month over a month depending on the cost of energy in the market.

 You will also come across energy plans where only part of the energy to be delivered is sourced from renewable sources, while there are others that offer 100% green energy.

 What is green energy and why is it important?

-Green energy is sourced from natural sources like the wind, the sun and water.
-Using green energy reduces our dependency on fuels that continues to harm the planet.
+Green energy is sourced from natural sources like the wind, the sun, and water.
+Using green energy reduces our dependency on fuels that continue to harm the planet.
 By choosing green energy, you are helping the planet heal and are adding years to the earth’s life.

 Texas produces the most wind power in the entire country and is one of the top states generating solar energy as well.

 How long are the contracts when I sign up for an energy plan?